Washington DC

 DC Circulator Routes

-The DC Circulator has six bus routes.
+The DC Circulator has various bus routes.
 All routes cross each other and are designed to make transfers easy.
 Although buses run every 10 minutes, each route has a different bus schedule.

 The most popular bus route is the Georgetown - Union Station, which connects Georgetown to the metro stations in Union Station and Chinatown.
 This provides an easy way to get to Georgetown from other areas in Washington DC, as there is no metro station anywhere near Georgetown.

-Washington DC apartmentPotomac Avenue Metro to Skyland via Barracks Row
+Washington DCPotomac Avenue Metro to Skyland via Barracks Row

-Washington DC apartment Union Station - Navy Yard via Capitol Hill
+Washington DCUnion Station - Navy Yard via Capitol Hill

-Washington DC apartment Woodley Park - Adams Morgan - McPherson Square Metro
+Washington DCWoodley Park - Adams Morgan - McPherson Square Metro

 Where is my Bus?

-Wondering when the next DC Circulator bus is going to arrive?
-"Where is my Bus?" is an application for mobile devices that allows you to have up-to-the-minute location information about DC Circulator buses.
+Are you wondering when the next DC Circulator is going to arrive?
+"Where is my Bus?" is an app for mobile devices that allows you to have up-to-the-minute location information about DC Circulator buses.

 Using any mobile device, go to circulator.dc.gov and select your DC Circulator route and bus stop.
 "Where's My Bus?" will use real-time GPS data to tell you how close the next few DC Circulator buses are and whether there are any service disruptions you should know about.